How to defend democracy from online political ads at the touch of a button.

 How will this help?

 If you see an ad which goes against what you know to be true – a contradictory promise, or something contrary to actual fact – then make a noise about it.
-If a politician said the opposite to what they said previously, then this archive of ad screenshots can help you prove it .
+If a politician said the opposite of what they said previously, then this archive of ad screenshots can help you prove it.

 Tweet screenshots of ads you have a problem with and tag the politician.
 Post it on their Facebook wall.
 Start a Pinterest of deceit.
 Create a Tumblr of half-truths.
 Build a Snapchat of… well stupid nonsense, it’s really not the right platform for this.